Food/Fiber Cesarean Sections

 Overview

-Csections can be performed from many different approaches.
+Csections can be performed via many different approaches.
 Left flank standing Csection is standard for large ruminants.

-A left flank approach is easier than the right because the rumen functions to keep everything else inside the cow so you don’t have to worry about intestines getting contaminated or traumatized, etc. An oblique incision (rather than a vertical incision) provides more direct exposure to the uterus.
+A left flank approach is easier than a right sided approach because the left sided rumen functions to keep everything else inside the cow.
+You have less worry about intestines getting contaminated or traumatized, etc. An oblique incision (rather than a vertical incision) provides more direct exposure to the uterus.
 This can be beneficial for smaller surgeons.

 Complications